Luv2C0d3/funascii/README.md

 # Creating a minimal language in racket
-This project is a modified version of the examples described in [ragg: a Racket AST Generator Generator](https://docs.racket-lang.org/ragg/) which are in the project [Simple line drawing](https://github.com/dyoo/ragg/tree/master/ragg/examples/simple-line-drawing) by  Danny Yoo's.
+This project is a modified version of the examples described in [ragg: a Racket AST Generator Generator](https://docs.racket-lang.org/ragg/) which are in the project [Simple line drawing](https://github.com/dyoo/ragg/tree/master/ragg/examples/simple-line-drawing) by  Danny Yoo.

 # Purpose of this project
 I was having trouble understanding (1) what is the **minimum** amount of boilerplate needed to create a language in racket and (2) the difference between when things are interpreted and when things are compiled in racket.

-The `ragg` guide assumes you understand how to create a language, but it was not that clear to me.
+The `ragg` guide assumes you understand how to create a language, but the concept, was not that clear to me.
 Add to that, the different racket functions/macros, though very handy, were creating a layer of magic which in my case was making things harder to understand.

 The result of my investigations is this project where I included the code for the compiler exactly as it is in Danny Yoo's original simple